Evergy: History of Westar Energy

 Western Resources was the product of a 1992 merger between the two major electric companies in eastern Kansas, Kansas Gas and Electric (KG&E) of Wichita and Kansas Power and Light (KPL) of Topeka.

 KG&E was founded in 1909 when the American Power and Light Company took over electric companies in Wichita, Pittsburg and Frontenac.
 Within a decade, it served over 48,000 people in 50 cities and towns.
 It also provided natural gas to several of the larger cities in its service territory.

 KPL was founded in 1924, and quickly expanded across northeastern Kansas.
 In 1983, it merged with The Gas Service Company, a natural gas utility serving customers in Kansas, Missouri, Nebraska and Oklahoma.

 In 1992, KPL merged with KG&E to become Western Resources, with KPL and KG&E as operating companies.
 The merger created one of the largest utilities in the Midwest, serving 560,000 electric customers and 1.06 million natural gas customers in three states.
-In 1996, Western Resources sold its natural gas business to ONEOK as Kansas Gas Service; this company is now part of ONE Gas.
+In 1996, Western Resources sold its natural gas business to ONEOK as Kansas Gas Service; this company became part of ONE Gas.
 In return, Western Resources acquired a 45 percent stake in ONEOK; it sold this stake in 2003.

 In 2002, Western Resources officially changed its name to Westar Energy, and all of its subsidiaries began doing business under that name.